arc-language/core-parser/PACKAGE.md

 func (s *BaseArcParserListener) ExitPrimitiveType(ctx *PrimitiveTypeContext)
     ExitPrimitiveType is called when production primitiveType is exited.

+func (s *BaseArcParserListener) ExitRangeExpression(ctx *RangeExpressionContext)
+    ExitRangeExpression is called when production rangeExpression is exited.

 func (s *BaseArcParserListener) ExitReferenceType(ctx *ReferenceTypeContext)
     ExitReferenceType is called when production referenceType is exited.